What is a Hybrid Mattress?

-A hybrid mattress is a multi-layer bed built that combines memory foam, latex, or gel along with an innerspring system.
+A hybrid mattress is a multi-layer bed that combines memory foam, latex, or gel along with an innerspring system.
 Sleepers can experience both the pressure relief of the foam layers and the sturdy feel of a classic spring mattress.
 Talk about the perfect blend!

 Let’s dive into the hype around these beds and how they’re changing the (sleeping) game.